[ Printer Friendly Version ] [ Report Abuse ]

 "Why are these girls there?"

 "I don't know.
-They have a pink triangle."
+They have a black triangle."

 "Listen, we haven't got much time.
 I'll try to be here once a week if I can.
 Never come close to the fence if I haven't called you, and don't talk to anyone about this.
 Okay?"